 So we headed off and enjoyed the rest of our day doing free activities and having some food and drinks.
 Before heading to bed early…It had been a long day.
 The forecast was looking great for tomorrow so we decided that tomorrow would be our Downtown day including a Statue Cruise and The 911 Museum.

-we were up early and had breakfast in a diner and then headed off to Downtown to get our cruise booked.
-This would be an acid test for the pass as its the one it gets pretty slammed for.
+We were up early, had breakfast in a diner, and then headed off Downtown to get our Statue Cruise booked.
+This would be an acid test for the pass as it’s the one it gets pretty slammed for.
 Here is how it went.

-Statue of Liberty & Ellis Island: Draw (But beats pre-booked, based on flexibility)
+Statue of Liberty & Ellis Island: CityPASS Win

-Note: is that with this pass (and any other) You can’t book and Pedestal or Crown Ticket.
+Note: With the CityPASS (and any other) You can’t book and Pedestal or Crown Ticket.
 If that’s what you want to do then DON’T use the pass for this!
 Book directly here and do so well in advance.
 You can still get a pass and do the Circle Cruise which is a great sightseeing cruise and use your pre-booked ticket to access the pedestal or crown.
 We were not too fussed about the pedestal and crown so were happy to just access the island and park, plus Ellis Island.
 The CityPASS website and other guides say you can book Crown and Pedestal tickets on the day.
 But they were sold out by the time we got there and had only just opened.
 So we really wouldn’t pin your hopes on that.

 On to the 9/11 Museum